 What is it?
-One of the oldest markets for second-hand goods and collectables in Europe.
+One of the oldest second-hand markets in Europe.

 Why go?
-Once you’ve taken the necessary time to appreciate Fermin Vazquez’s undulating, reflective roof, get down to the business of shopping.
+Once you’ve taken the necessary time to appreciate Fermin Vazquez’s undulating reflective roof, get down to the business of shopping.
 A seemingly endless number of vendors populate the flea market, and we recommend you take your time exploring what’s on offer.
-Items for sale range from esoteric tchotchkes to more functional sewing machines and bicycles.
+You’ll find everything from esoteric knick-knacks to more functional sewing machines and bicycles.

 Don’t miss: If you plan to spend the afternoon here, don’t pass up the chance to enjoy the market’s plentiful food options.

 What is it?
-An impressive display of iron architecture that enjoys protected status from the Catalan Department of Culture.
+An impressive feat of iron architecture that enjoys protected status from the Catalan Department of Culture.

 Why go?
-This structure was designed by Josep Fontserè and built in the late 19th century in the popular style of the era.
-It has a cage-like iron exterior and brick columns.
-On the occasion of the 1888 International Exposition in Barcelona, it was used as a large party space.
-Nowadays, it stands as both a symbol of its opulent past and a present-day conservatory, where plant species from nearly two dozen countries flourish under the arches.
+This structure was designed by Josep Fontserè and built in the late 19th century.
+It has a cage-like iron exterior and towering brick columns.
+Used as a huge party space for the 1888 International Exposition in Barcelona, it now houses a conservatory where plant species from nearly two dozen countries flourish under the arches.

 Don’t miss: Take a breather in the spectacular botanical garden, bearing in mind it’s only open weekdays from 10am to 3pm.

 What is it?
-It’s where to go for terrific, authentic tapas in Barceloneta.
+This is where to go for terrific tapas in Barceloneta.

 Why go?
-At La Cova Fumada they don’t concern themselves too much with interior design or style, but you shouldn’t either, because that has no bearing whatsoever on the qua quality of what comes out of the kitchen.
-It’s said they invented and are best known for the spicy potato and mince meat 'bomba', but they also have wonderful grilled sardines and artichokes, cod fritters, full breakfasts, fresh fish, mussels, clams and prawns.
+At La Cova Fumada they don’t concern themselves too much with interior design or style, but you shouldn’t either, because that has no bearing whatsoever on the quality of what comes out of the kitchen.
+It’s said they invented the spicy potato and mince meat bomba, but they also serve wonderful grilled sardines and artichokes, cod fritters, fresh fish, and all manner of other seafood dishes.

-Don’t miss: Try and tease out the recipe of their famous bomba between bites.
-They haven’t spilt the beans yet, but you never know.
+Don’t miss: Try and tease out their renowned bomba recipe between bites.
+They haven’t spilled the beans yet, but you never know.

 What is it?
-From the oldest in the city to the most modern, all of these temples of vermouth share a passion for the aperitif.
+From the oldest in the city to the most modern, all of these temples of vermouth share a passion for the fortified wine.

 Why go?
-What’s referred to locally as ‘the vermouth hour’ has always been a tradition in Barcelona, though it’s seen a surge in popularity in recent years among younger people.
-Hundreds of bars around town that serve their own home-made variety with the usual accompaniments of sardines, olives, crisps and the like to whet your appetite before lunch.
+What’s referred to locally as ‘vermouth hour’ has long been a tradition in Barcelona, though it’s seen a surge in popularity in recent years among younger people.
+Hundreds of bars around town now serve their own home-made variety with the usual accompaniments of sardines, olives, crisps and the like to whet your appetite before lunch.
 Some of them have been around for nearly a century, like El Xampanyet, Bar Castells and La Vermuteria del Tano.
 Others are more modern yet take pride in keeping the tradition going, like Balius in Poblenou.

 What is it?
-For many, it’s the best LGBTI party in town.
+For many, it’s the best LGBTQ+ party in town.

 Why go?
-They started out in a small space in the Raval, and in September 2012, made the leap to Sala Apolo.
-Churros con Chocolate is a free monthly party that starts on a Sunday evening and goes until the wee hours, and where you'll hear everything from old Spanish classics to the latest international pop hits.
-It’s a fun, raucous time that draws a diverse crowd, features a different theme every month, and where anything goes, ensuring that a good time is had by all.
+They started out in a small space in the Raval and, in September 2012, made the leap to Sala Apolo.
+Churros con Chocolate is a free monthly party that starts on a Sunday evening and goes on until the wee hours.
+It’s a fun, raucous event that draws a diverse crowd, features a different theme every month, and offers a playlist spanning everything from old Spanish classics to the latest international pop hits.